-Many strategies were used on how to effectively spread Christianity.
+Many other strategies were used on how to effectively spread Christianity in Africa.
 For example, "in 543, Theodora sent the Monophysite monk, Julian, to Nubia, instructing the governor of the Thebaid to stop any other mission.
 Julian converted Nobatia to Christianity, beginning with the court" (Isichei, 1995, p.
 30,31).
 This was one of the strategies to convert the leaders so that their followers would join in mass.
 Unfortunately, "Nubian Christianity developed in great isolation.
 Between 639 and 641, the Arabs conquered Egypt, and from then on, Coptic Christians were a diminishing minority in a country under Muslim rule".
 However, the isolation did not stop the force of Nubian Christianity.
 It survived and flourished for Centuries (Isichei, 1995, p.
 31).
-That shows that Christianity was accompanied by a mighty power beyond human explanation which I call the transformative power of Christianity.
+That shows that Christianity was accompanied by a mighty power beyond human explanation which I call the transformative power of Christianity because though there was much suffering still people welcomed and joined the Christian faith.